tritum/form_element_linked_checkbox/README.md

 Open the TYPO3 form editor and create a new form/open an existing one.
 Add a new element to your form.
 The modal will list the new custom form element "Linked checkbox".
-Provide a label for the checkbox and select a page you want to link to.
-Furthermore, you have to set a link text.
+Provide a label for the checkbox including the link text.
+Select a page you want to link to.

 ### Combination of label and link